griptape-ai/griptape-docs/docs/griptape-framework/structures/rulesets.md

 ## Overview

-Griptape rulesets can be used to define rules for structures.
+A [Ruleset](../../reference/griptape/rules/ruleset.md) can be used to define rules for structures.
 This is useful if you need a structure to have certain behaviors across all tasks.

 Here is an example of how to use rulesets: